 Usually, beginners will start drawing what they see first, usually the eyes, and then measure the rest of the head based on this landmark.
 Unless you have a good understanding of the entire face, this approach may lead to frustration.

 Why?
-It is because near the final stages of any drawing, any distortion in proportions will make any type of corrections very hard to do.
+It is because near the final stages of any drawing, any distortion in proportions will make any type of corrections very hard to do when learning how to draw a head.
 Not having the correct groundwork will lead to a lot of guessing and backtracking, especially when it comes to shading.

 This translates to wasted time!
 So what's a good habit to get into?
 It's simple: focus on the whole rather than specific facial features.
 Specifically, the planes of the face will help you look at where to shade while the intersections will guide you to where to put the correct facial features.
 This is why it's important to know how to draw the head first.